awslabs/aws-athena-query-federation/athena-example/README.md

             BucketName: !Ref DataBucket
 ```

-3. Grant Serverless Application Repository read access to that bucket so that it can get a copy of our connector when we publish it for use by other people in our AWS Account.
-Run
-`aws s3api put-bucket-policy --bucket BUCKET_NAME --policy  file://sar_bucket_policy.json` but be sure to put your actual bucket name in the command.

 ### Step 6: Build and Package Your New Connector

-1. Run `mvn clean install` in the aws-athena-query-federation/athena-example directory
+1. Run `mvn clean install` in the aws-athena-query-federation/athena-example directory to build, test, and package our connector code.
-2. Run `sam package --template-file athena-example.yaml --output-template-file packaged.yaml --s3-bucket BUCKET_NAME` from the aws-athena-query-federation/athena-example directory but be sure to put your actual bucket name in the command.

 ### Step 7: Deploy Your New Connector